-Have you ever used a calculator?
-It’s an amazing invention: you press buttons with numbers on them to add them, subtract them or anything else you like, and the calculator spits out the answer.
-Well, before electricity it wasn’t quite so easy — until 1642, when mathematician Blaise Pascal invented a machine that could do math.
-As you see in the photo, it was a big clunky box, and instead of buttons it had circle-shape dials.
+Calculators are amazing: You just press the buttons to add numbers, subtract them or anything else you want to do, and the calculator spits out the answer!
+But before electricity it wasn’t quite so easy — here’s the machine Blaise Pascal invented in 1642.
 To add two numbers, you “dialed” the first number, then the second number.
-A little window above the dials showed you the “sum,” the answer you get when you add.
-To add really big numbers, you used a new dial for each digit.
-So for 352 you would dial a 3 on the first wheel, a 5 on the second wheel and a 2 on the third.
-It took almost as long as doing the math itself!
-But thanks to Pascal’s cool gadget, we now have speedy electronic calculators today.
+For bigger numbers, you dialed more dials – which took almost as long as doing the math itself!
+But thanks to Pascal’s cool gadget, we have speedy electronic calculators today.

 Wee ones: Pascal’s calculator had 5 dials.
 If counting them 1 to 5, what number dial was right in the middle?